Zloy/microservice-base/examples/new-words/design notes.md

     GET    /w - gets the full array of word info
-    POST   /w/<a word> - adds the word info provided in the request body DELETE /w/<a word> - removes the word info
+    POST   /w/<a word> - adds the word info provided in the request body DELETE /w/<a word> - removes the word info as a mistake PUT    /w/<a word>/learned - removes the word info for learned word